-- 8.4.2.2 The request would provide evidence that the criteria in 8.2 have been, or will be complied with by the, activation date.
-In the latter case, the TSB must be informed of the full compliance with the criteria prior to the assignment of the code. - 8.4.2.3 If the criteria are not met, the CC + IC will not be assigned. - 8.4.2.4 After the assignment has been made, the Director of the TSB will respond in writing to the applicant and the assignment will be published in the appropriate media, e.g., the ITU Website (TIES) and Operational Bulletin.
+- 7.4.2.1 Requests for the assignment of a CC + IC to a Network is to be addressed in writing to the Director of the TSB. - 7.4.2.2 The request would provide evidence that the criteria in 7.2 have been, or will be complied with, by the activation date.
+In the latter case, the TSB must be informed of the full compliance with the criteria prior to the assignment of the code. - 7.4.2.3 If the criteria are not met, the CC + IC will not be assigned. - 7.4.2.4 After the assignment has been made, the Director of the TSB will respond in writing to the applicant and the assignment will be published in the appropriate media, e.g., the ITU Website (TIES) and Operational Bulletin.

-8.4.3 Reclamation
+7.4.3 Reclamation

-- 8.4.3.1 The Director of the TSB will notify the assignee in writing that the code is subject to reclamation. - 8.4.3.2 The Director of the TSB will return a reserved code to spare if the criteria for reclamation of a reserved code has been met. - 8.4.3.3 At the time of IC reclamation of an assigned code, the Director of the TSB should publish the date of IC reclamation and the IC should not be reassigned for a period of two years and will be indicated as "spare". - 8.4.3.4 If an applicant or assignee determines that the IC is no longer required, the Director of the TSB is to be notified in writing.
-The Director will respond in writing to the applicant and publish the reclamation in the appropriate media, e.g., the ITU Website (TIES) and the Operational Bulletin. - 8.4.3.5 A code is to be reclaimed if the applicant has not certified on an annual basis that the code is being used in accordance with the reservation or assignment request or has not also provided the applicant's prime contact details.
+- 7.4.3.1 The Director of the TSB will notify the assignee in writing that the code is subject to reclamation. - 7.4.3.2 The Director of the TSB will return a reserved code to spare if the criteria for reclamation of a reserved code have been met. - 7.4.3.3 At the time of IC reclamation of an assigned code, the Director of the TSB should publish the date of IC reclamation and the IC should not be reassigned for a period of two years and will be indicated as "spare".

+- 7.4.3.4 If an applicant or assignee determines that the IC is no longer required, the Director of the TSB is to be notified in writing.
+The Director will respond in writing to the applicant and publish the reclamation in the appropriate media, e.g., the ITU Website (TIES) and the Operational Bulletin. - 7.4.3.5 A code is to be reclaimed if the applicant has not certified on an annual basis that the code is being used in accordance with the reservation or assignment request or has not also provided the applicant's prime contact details and an affirmation that the applicant is a Member State, a Sector Member or an Associate of Study Group 2.

-8.5 Appeals process
+7.5 Appeals process